-- The average values used to estimate the cost of acquiring flood constrained and unconstrained land in the plan are not reasonable. - Transmission line easement land in the plan is flood constrained and its cost should reflect the flooding constraint. - It is not reasonable for the council to estimate the cost of unconstrained land with underlying zonings of R2 and R3 using a blended single average land value for the two zonings. - ▼ The cost estimate for District Park 5 (DP5) is not reasonable because it does not account for the constraint on development arising from the presence of protected vegetation. - ▼ It is reasonable for the council to include an allowance for 'other acquisition' costs associated with land acquisitions, however the 10% allowance proposed by the council is not reasonable.
+- The average values used to estimate the cost of acquiring flood constrained and unconstrained land in the plan are not reasonable. - Transmission line easement land in the plan is flood constrained and its cost should reflect the flooding constraint. - It is not reasonable for the council to estimate the cost of unconstrained land with underlying zonings of R2 and R3 using a blended single average land value for the two zonings. - The cost estimate for District Park 5 (DP5) is not reasonable because it does not account for the constraint on development arising from the presence of protected vegetation. - It is reasonable for the council to include an allowance for 'other acquisition' costs associated with land acquisitions, however the 10% allowance proposed by the council is not reasonable.

-Based on our findings, we recommend adjustments to the plan we estimate would reduce the cost of land by \$15.54 million (-19.6%).
+Based on our findings, we recommend adjustments to the plan we estimate would reduce the cost of land by \$21.74 million (-27.4%).
 Our recommended adjustments are summarised in Table 9.1.
-While our findings are unchanged from our Second Draft Report, we have revised our recommendation about the average value of land with an underlying zoning of R2.

-97 Some flood-liable land in the plan is also subject to a transmission line easement.
+86 Some flood-liable land in the plan is also subject to a transmission line easement.